ARM-software/AVH/DoxyGen/infrastructure/src/mdk.md

 ## Project Configuration {#mdk_project_config}

-Two important configuration areas need special attention in MDK projects for Arm Virtual Hardware CPUs:
+Two important configuration areas need special attention in MDK projects for Arm FVPs:
  - \ref mdk_vht_targets in the project.
 This is required for new projects or when changing the target device in an existing project.
  - \ref mdk_vht_debug in the project.
-This step is typically needed for setting up any project, but with reference examples brief verification of the default settings can be sufficient.
+This step is typically needed for setting up any project, but with reference AVH examples brief verification of the default settings can be sufficient.

 Table below lists the Cortex-M cores supported with Arm Virtual Hardware, corresponding device names, the CMSIS Pack with device support, as well as simulation models provided with MDK.